tkdchen/task-repo-shared-ci/{{cookiecutter.repo_root}}/SHARED-CI.md

 > can encounter merge conflicts.
 When that happens, the workflow will send the
 > PR anyway but with the merge conflicts included.
 The PR will be in draft state
 > and will include a caution note (like this one, but red) with instructions.
+>
+> If your repository uses Renovate for automated dependency updates, that may increase
+> the chance of merge conflicts.
+See [Conflicts with Renovate](#conflicts-with-renovate)
+> for the solution.

 #### Required secrets